-CGBGreen Bank is committed to the objective treatment of all employees based upon their job performance and the operational needs of CGBGreen Bank. -The employment of relatives may cause serious conflicts and problems with favoritism and employee morale. -In addition, real or apparent partiality in treatment at work and personal conflicts from outside the work environment can be carried into day-to-day working relationships. -Therefore, it is the policy of CGBGreen Bank that relatives of employees will not be considered for employment.
+The Green Bank is committed to the objective treatment of all employees based upon their job performance and the operational needs of the Green Bank.
+The employment of relatives may cause serious conflicts and problems with favoritism and employee morale.
+In addition, real or apparent partiality in treatment at work and personal conflicts from outside the work environment can be carried into day-to-day working relationships.
+Therefore, it is the policy of the Green Bank that relatives of employees will not be considered for employment.

-If the relative relationship is established after employment, and there will be a direct reporting relationship or the related individuals will be working within the same department, the parties may be separated by reassignment or termination, if it is deemed necessary by the Human Resources Department and/or the President_and CEO and/or his-their_designee.
+If the relative relationship is established after employment, and there will be a direct reporting relationship or the related individuals will be working within the same department, the parties may be separated by reassignment or termination, if it is deemed necessary by the Human Resources Department and/or the President and CEO and/or their designee.